 Smaller Color Palette

 The usage of simpler color schemes became a trend after the introduction of Flat Design in 2013, which embraces clarity and simplicity.
 As a result, designers and users alike prefer the usage of smaller number of colors, aiming for a clean look.
-The usage of color is essential when creating a certain mood, guiding the user’s area of focus, and communicating a brand.
+In user experience design for enterprise apps, color plays a crucial role in setting the right mood, guiding the user’s focus, and reinforcing brand identity.

 By using fewer colors, the brand identity can be reflected more clearly.